 The study of human genetic defects from electromagnetic energy is still in a primitive stage.
 In the case of microwaves, this situation is largely due to obstruction by military and government agencies.
-Even in sailors often gave themselves "treatments" before shore leave.
-The first scientific evidence of reproductive effects didn't come until 1959, when John H. Heller and his co-workers at the New England Institute for
+Even in World War II, rumors of radar-induced sterility were so rampant that sailors often gave themselves "treatments" before shore leave.
+The first scientific evidence of reproductive effects didn't come until 1959, when John H. Heller and his co-workers at the New England Institute for Medical Research in Ridgefield, Connecticut, found major chromosome abnormalities in garlic shoots irradiated with low levels of microwaves.
+They soon found the same changes in mammalian cells, as well as the fruit fly mutations mentioned above.
+Their work in this direction ended about 1970 due to lack of funds.